reactome-idg/idg-homepage/README.md

 ### Compiles and hot-reloads for development
 loads using .env.development file for public env variables

 ```
 npm run serve
 ```
+Note: In case you get any compilation error related to template, try install vue-template: npm install vue-template-compiler

 ### Compiles and minifies for production
 builds using .env.production file for public env variables.
 Deployable files are stired in the dist/ folder.
 This script also builds the two web components for deployement on other websites.
 They are generated at dist/wc/

 ```
 npm run build-production
 ```